 According to Spotify, the most loyal listeners out there are fans of either heavy metal music or Mexican fans of Mexico's regional music, such as mariachi, maraca, and vihuela.

 A number of Latin American Spanish accents have a cadence similar to English.
-You may not realize they're in Spanish at first, like songs by Soda Stereo.
+You may not realize they're in Spanish at first, like songs by Soda Stereo and many alternative bands from the 80’s and 90’s.
 I can't say I've fallen in love with regional music yet, but there are plenty of Spanish-language songs and bands I love.

 I don’t know a single song from my grandparents age, do you?
 Music in America represents constant generational rebellion.
 Music distances teenagers from their parents.